On this page:

-6.3 Once the relevant registration fee has been paid and the professional indemnity and fidelity insurance has been confirmed, successful applicants will be registered and issued with a certificate of registration for a period of three years.
+6.3 Once the relevant registration fee has been paid and the professional indemnity and fidelity insurance has been confirmed, successful applicants will be registered and issued with a certificate of registration for a period of 3 years.

 6.4 The trustee’s name, firm details, preferred contact details and any conditions on registration will appear on a Register of Trustees, which is publicly accessible on AFSA’s website.